rackerlabs/support-how-to/content/how-to/account-management/combine-invoices-for-rackspace-managed-and-cloud-accounts/index.md

 The following example describes how your billing is affected when you combine Rackspace Public Cloud and AWS account invoices:

-- The AWS account is the primary account with a billing date of February 1, and the Public Cloud account's billing date is February 15.
+- The AWS account is the primary account with a billing date of February 1, and the billing date for the Public Cloud account is February 15.
 - Combined invoicing is set up on February 20.
 - On March 1, an invoice is generated for only the primary account.
 - On March 15, no invoice is generated for the Public Cloud account.